Frequently Asked Questions (FAQs)

 • Science Technology Engineering and Math (STEM) Achievement Center

 • Personal Counseling: Short-term counseling is available to help students improve their well-being by discussing, processing, and working through their challenges with trained counselors.
 Our counseling sessions allow students the opportunity to explore their thoughts, feelings, values, and behavior in a confidential and healing space.
-Sessions can be conducted by phone or zoom video meeting.

 • Unlimited Potential!
 (UP!): A counseling program for former foster youth.
 There are eligibility requirements to be part of this program.